Why Hollywood's prop masters form their own guild - ExBulletin

 PMG is not a labor organization or affiliated with the International Theater Employees Alliance, which represents various Hollywood crew workers, including prop masters, who belong to Local 44.
 The union said in a statement that it supports the PMG.

 But the guild will not be involved in lobbying on issues such as banning guns on film sets.
-Some prop masters and gunsmiths have argued that a new movement to stop using real guns in filming threatens their livelihoods or may push production out of California to more gun-friendly states. fire.
+Some props masters and gunsmiths have argues that a new movement stopping using real guns in filming threatens their livelihoods or may push production out of California to more gun friendly states.

 When Meltzer was in his twenties, he became the youngest props maker to join the union.